 From Partnerships to Solo Work

-His business partner, John Porter Clark, who had much to do with the building up of the Village since the early 1930s, had been commissioned as a First Lieutenant in the Army Engineering Corps in 1942 and was stationed with the Army Air Corps at Minter Field, near Bakersfield.
-Albert took charge from their office at 869 North Palm Canyon Drive during his absence.
-During this time, he also joined the Palm Springs Desert Museum board.
+His business partner, John Porter Clark, who had played a significant role in the development of the Village since the early 1930s, was commissioned as a First Lieutenant in the Army Engineering Corps in 1942 and was stationed with the Army Air Corps at Minter Field, near Bakersfield.
+Albert assumed responsibility for their office at 869 North Palm Canyon Drive during his absence.
+During this time, he also joined the board of the Palm Springs Desert Museum.
 At the end of 1956, Clark left the firm to establish a solo practice.

 Albert remained interested in various building types, mainly residential, with which he was very familiar.
 He collaborated with Chambers.
 However, he decided to go solo when the Tramway Gas Station was completed under their partnership.